Notting Hill is a vibrant and trendy area in west London, famous for its Portobello Road Market and Notting Hill Carnival.

 4. Eateries at the Carnival

-Marching this long will for sure make you a hungry beast and the food culture is one of the major parts to relish.
+Marching this song will surely make you a hungry beast, and the food culture is one of the significant parts to relish.
 Engage yourself in something authentic Caribbean dishes to satisfy your taste buds.

-The Caribbean people cook food with so much patience which makes the dishes flavorful and scrumptious and this could be your perfect corner for perfect fast food.
+The Caribbean people cook food with so much patience, making the dishes flavorful and delicious, and this could be your perfect corner for perfect fast food.

 You can try something new like jerky chicken, pork and salt fish fritters, curried goat, rice, Jamaican patties, peas, and whatnot!

-Plantains are their staple and it’s served with curry and rice.
+Plantains are their staple, and they’re served with curry and rice.
 They also have a caramelized fried banana dish to cherish after your meals.
-No doubt it’s a perfect blend of all the savoriness, spices, and sweetness in one plate.
+Undoubtedly, it’s a perfect blend of all the savoriness, spices, and sweetness in one plate.

 5. How to Reach the Carnival

 The carnival route can be covered through public transport.
-However, one must take care that there can be many road closures due to festivities.
+However, one must take care that many road closures can occur due to festivities.

 If you have planned to visit the carnival area, extra buses are put by government officials to help the people.

-Before heading towards your carnival route destination, one must check Transport for London website.
+Before heading towards your carnival route destination, one must check the transport for London website.

 6. What to Carry at the Carnival